Platinum Moon

 Platinum Moon is an American rock band based in Katonah, New York.

+Since 2024, Platinum Moon has expanded their live presence with tours across the Northeastern United States and Canada, including support slots with artists such as All Time Low, Train, and X Ambassadors.
+In 2025, they won first place at the Bitter Jester Music Festival, and they are scheduled to perform at the 2026 Welcome to Rockville festival in Daytona Beach, Florida.

 History

 The band was formed in 2018 by brothers Anton (guitar and violin) and Joseph Klettner (keyboards and guitar).
 They were joined by singer AvA Anduze, whom they contacted after watching her perform in a YouTube video, and drummer Ethan Grosman, who was found through a local drum instructor.
 All were teens.
 Calvin Strothenke was the original bassist, who was later replaced by Toby Dorfman in the following years.
 In addition to the songwriting done by the Klettner brothers, who have classical training, AvA, a songwriting major, also contributed a lot to the band's original writing.
 She cites classic rock artists such as Fleetwood Mac and The Eagles as influences, and describes the band's style as "Modern rock influenced by classic rock, with a little bit of alternative and blues influences".
 In 2019, a local journalist compared the band's style to Janis Joplin, Blondie and Led Zeppelin.
 The band initially promoted itself by posting covers online.
 During the COVID-19 pandemic, they used the downtime to intensify their social media activities.

 The band won first place at the 2019 Connecticut's Got Talent competition.
 Since then, they have performed at venues across the East Coast, and at various festivals, including The Big E, Pleasantville Music Festival (opening for X Ambassadors), and the Mazzstock festival.
+In 2025, they won the Bitter Jester Music Festival."

 The band has released two albums, Wild Minds (2019; self-produced) and Under the Riptide, and an EP, Friction (2023).